AresMUSH/aresmush.com/tutorials/code/hooks/app-review.md

     end

 {% tip %}
-Custom app review doesn't actually _prevent_ someone from choosing nonsensical values, it just flags it on the app review screen.
+Custom app review doesn't actually _prevent_ someone from choosing stupid values, it just flags it on the app review screen.
 {% endtip %}

 ## Multiple Checks